bkrahmer/ja-micro/README.md

 dependency (and their dependencies, etc.), there exists a class called `ServiceImpersonator` that can serve as a complete service mock, serving real rpc requests.
 However, the developer maps the requests and responses instead of a real instance serving those requests.

+# Getting Started #

+* [TODO] Download a copy of our recipe-book sample repository as a zipfile and unzip it to a local directory.
+This will immediately give you a working gradle configuration, directory setup, logging configuration, and several other things.
+* Decide what your base Java package will be, and create it to look like the sample file called ServiceEntryPoint.java.
+Specify this fully-qualified name in the build.gradle file.
+* Decide what ports and adapters that you will need, and enable the ones you want in the build.gradle file.
+* Configure Ja-micro similar to the way it is being done in ServiceEntryPoint.java
+* When using json-rpc or gRPC, define your service method interface and request/response objects in profobuf files.
+Do a build, and with your generated Java classes, you are ready to define and implement your endpoints.